 Strong communication skills: Strong communication skills are important.
 Urban planners must effectively communicate with a variety of people.
 While working on a project, urban planners communicate with colleagues and stakeholders.
 They:

 - meet with a wide variety of audiences

 They also work with public officials and interest groups.
 In order to provide updates and address challenges faced while working on a project, urban planners must be able to effectively communicate.

 Earnings for Urban Planners

 The benefits of pursuing a career in urban planning are numerous.
 The pay for urban planning is substantially above the median salary for all occupations.
-According to the Bureau of Labor Statistics (BLS), urban planners earn a median annual wage of $75,950 per year (compared to the median of just $41,950 for all careers).
+According to the BLS, urban planners earn a median annual wage of $75,950 per year (compared to the median of just $41,950 for all careers).
 Even the lowest 10 percent of earners in this occupation made more than the median for all occupations.
 BLS reports that the lowest 10% earned less than $46,830, while the highest 10% earned over $118,280.

 Federal government: $102,390

 Architectural, engineering, and related services: $81,110